kalki/RoboND-Rover-Project/report.md

                                      & (img[:,:,2] == border_mask[2]))
 ```

-Rock include sum of red and green channle devide by blue channel.
+Rock include sum of red and green channel divide by blue channel.
 Before that, blue channel is clip to 1 to 255 to
-prevent devide by 0 error.
+prevent divide by 0 error.

 ```python
     __blue = np.clip(img[:,:,2], 1, 255)